Q. Tell me about yourself.

 Q. Can you tell me more about the CDC?

-A. Well CDC is designed to improve the community, we kind
+A. Well CDC is designed to improve the

-of keep the integrity of the community since we are a culture
+the community since we are a culture

 community, and we are working towards keeping that element prevalent

 with in our stores and within our businesses.
-And we had the ability to
+And we had the

 bring in money.
 Improvements within the community, there's federal

-monies available, state and city monies available and what the CDC does
+monies available, state and city monies available and what the CDC

 is go after that money and administer some of the changes that we need

 to have.
-Just to give you an example, we have $500,000 to work with and
+Just to give you an example, we have $500,000 to work

 what that's going to do to the district here in Leimert Park.
-The

 landowners and tenants will figure out what to do with the money, how

 they would like to see the changes made.
-We also are responsible for
+We also are responsible

 renovation of the park, that's probably going to happen this month.
-We

 take on the responsibility of cleaning up the village.